 Vacancy rates alone don’t tell the full story.
 In a constrained development environment like Chico, elevated vacancies are not the result of overbuilding, but rather cyclical demand shifts.
 Businesses right-sizing or relocating can cause temporary increases in vacancy, but the lack of new inventory ensures that desirable properties remain competitive.

 This is especially true for assets offering high utility.
-Fire sprinklers, fenced yards, and office buildouts help distinguish listings like 994 E 20th Street, 5 Freight Lane, and 13 Freight Lane.
-These features support immediate use without requiring costly tenant improvements, making them standouts amid the current inventory.
+Features such as fire sprinklers, fenced yards, and existing office buildouts help distinguish available industrial space.
+These attributes support immediate use without requiring costly tenant improvements, making them standouts amid the current inventory.

 How to Capitalize on Chico Industrial Real Estate Opportunities

-5. Move on strategic listings quickly.
-Properties like 5 Freight Lane and 13 Freight Lane (for lease) and 994 E 20th Street (for sale) offer rare features that can reduce downtime and improve ROI.
+- Move on strategic listings quickly.
+Properties with functional layouts and turnkey features can reduce downtime and improve ROI.

 Chico’s Industrial Sector Is Evolving, Not Declining